MatMatias/shopper/README.md

 - To run without docker, you'll need to have [MySQL](https://www.mysql.com/) version 8 installed and running in your local port 3306 (or your custom database port, if you changed the DB_LOCAL_PORT .env variable)
 - You will also need [NodeJS](https://nodejs.org/) v^18.17.1
+- Create a database with the same name as the .env variable DB_NAME in your local MySQL database.
+- Run the backend/database_scripts/populate-database.sql in your local MySQL database.
 - Install the webservice dependencies and run it:
   Run the following command in your terminal:
   ```bash